-Article IX -
+ARTICLE IX - PRINT SHOP GROUP

-PRINT SHOP GROUP: LEAD OPERATOR, PRESS OPERATOR 1, PRESS BINDERY OPERATOR, BINDERY/MAIL OPERATOR, AND PRODUCTION PRE-PRESS ASSISTANT
+• LEAD OPERATOR, PRESS/BINDERY OPERATOR, BINDERY/MAIL OPERATOR

 - A. The length of work year and workday shall be in accordance with the hours and days defined by the position description terms of employment.
 Changes to the length of workday shall be in accordance with the applicable provisions of this agreement.
-Anticipated changes shall be shared with the employee in the spring preceding the upcoming school year when possible.
-Changes in work year will be brought to Leadership Team and/or Labor Management. - B. Regularly assigned employee work hours shall be scheduled between the hours of 7:00 a.m. and 5:00 p.m. - C. The normal daily work schedule shall be eight (8) hours. - D. In the event the District delays the start of school by one or two hours due to weather, employees have the option of using Emergency leave, in order to travel to work when the roads have improved.
+Anticipated changes shall be shared with the employee in the Spring preceding the upcoming school year when possible.
+Changes in the work year will be brought to Leadership Team and/or Labor Management. - B. Regularly assigned employee work hours shall be scheduled between the hours of 7:00 a.m. and 5:00 p.m. - C. The normal daily work schedule shall be eight (8) hours. - D. In the event the District delays the start of school by one or two hours due to weather, employees have the option of using Emergency Leave in order to travel to work when the roads have improved.
+In the event there is a unique situation that will result in the employee's arrival to work being delayed by thirty (30) minutes or less from their normal schedule start time, the employee will contact the supervisor with their estimated arrival time information and the time will not be deducted from emergency leave.